219-design/qt-qml-project-template-with-ci/README.md

 ## How to build and launch the app

-1. Use the operating system: Ubuntu 18.04 LTS "bionic"
+1. Use one of these operating systems:
+     - Ubuntu 18.04 LTS "Bionic"
+     - Mac OS X 10.15 "Catalina"

-2. Visually inspect the file `tools/ci/provision.sh` to learn which `apt` packages are required.
-Use your own preferred `apt` commands or equivalent methods to install those required packages. (`provision.sh` is executed on the github docker instance prior to running the continuous integration build-and-test routines)
+2. Visually inspect the file `tools/ci/provision.sh` (or `provision_mac.sh`) to
+   learn which `apt` (or `homebrew`) packages are required.
+Use your own preferred `apt` commands or equivalent methods to install those required packages.
+   (`provision.sh` is executed in the GitHub action runner instance prior to running the continuous integration build-and-test routines.
+It may or may not be a provisioning script that you wish to run locally.
+Read it and choose.)

-3. If you do not wish to build for Android, then you can avoid unnecessary lengthening of the build times by issuing: `export MYAPP_TEMPLATE_SKIP_ANDROID=1`
+3. If you do not wish to build for Android, then you can avoid unnecessary lengthening of the build times by issuing:
+   `export MYAPP_TEMPLATE_SKIP_ANDROID=1`

 4. In a terminal, run `build_app.sh`